ItsJensen316/2D-Multiplayer-Racing/README.md

 ## 🕹️ Run the game

-You can start the game using main.exe
+You can now start the game using main.exe!
 Alternatively, to run the game locally:

 ```bash